timkut86/SET/README.md

 The Shop of EveryThing.
 SET everything!

 This is fake.
-It will be introduced on Movavi IT Fest 2026.
+It was introduced on Movavi IT Fest 2026.

 Shop of EveryThing (SET) is a good marketplace of everything.
 Only high-quality products directly from manufacturers.